Rhonys/kickstarter-analysis/README.md

 # **Kickstarter Campaigns Success Analysis**
 ## Overview
 ### Purpose
-The purpose of this analysis is to provide the client, Louise, with data on past kickstarter campaigns in order to identify the attributes of successful kickstarters, so that they may implement and increase the likelihood of success on a Kickstarter campaign they may conduct in the future.
+The purpose of this analysis is to provide the client, Louise, with data on past kickstarter campaigns in order to identify the attributes of successful kickstarters, so that they may implement these characteristics and increase the likelihood of success on a Kickstarter campaign they may conduct in the future.
 ## Analysis and Challenges
 I performed this analysis by filtering the data set for successful, domestic, theater campaigns by date and goal amount.
 I created more granular columns to further detail column statistics by:
 1. Segregating category and subcategory